anbox-cloud/discourse-docs/explanation/clustering.md

 Each worker node runs [LXD](https://linuxcontainers.org/) in clustering mode, and this LXD cluster is used to host the Android containers.

+[note type="information" status="Note"]Clustering is currently not available for the Anbox Cloud Appliance.[/note]

 ## Capacity planning

 Anbox Cloud is optimised to provide containers at high density per host.
 However, to provide enough underlying resources for a specific number of containers, you need to do some calculations to find out how many LXD machines (thus worker nodes) with how many resources you need.